lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         pins: GPIO39
         mode: ALL_LOW

 Deep sleep settings.
-These pull from the substitions at the top of the YAML file.
+These pull from the substitutions at the top of the YAML file.
 The `esp32_ext1_wakeup` is needed to get around the display not refreshing on its own.

     font:

 This section provides all of the fonts, sizes, and glyphs used.
-You can find all of these fonts in the [font folder](https://github.com/lux4rd0/homeassistant/tree/main/esphome/fonts).
+You can find these fonts in the [font folder](https://github.com/lux4rd0/homeassistant/tree/main/esphome/fonts).

 There are a few sections where I reference Google Fonts: